 I therefore announced that I would open a sushi restaurant in Frederikshavn but I was met with scepticism from my surroundings.
-This didn’t bother me, on the contrary.
-The more people doubted, the more I wanted it.
+This did not bother me, on the contrary; the more people doubted, the more I wanted it.

-The reason why I chose to open a sushi restaurant was due to my opinion of sushi being a good, healthier alternative for the Northern part of Denmark where there – at the time being – was no other provider of this specific food.
-In addition to this, sushi is both healthy and delicious and also very inviting to look at which is appealing to many, I think.
-Sushi also fits well with the time we live in where focus on health is steadily growing alongside us having a busy schedule.
+The reason why I chose to open a sushi restaurant was due to my opinion of sushi being a good, healthier alternative in the Northern part of Denmark where there – at the time being – was no other provider of this specific food.
+In addition to this, sushi is both healthy and delicious and also has a very inviting look which is appealing to many, I think.
+Sushi also fits well nowadays where focus on health is steadily growing alongside with us having a busy schedule.

 My philosophy in connection to Karma Sushi is to be an alternative to unhealthy food.
 I also strive to create good moments for our guests.